TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 10/2 Corinthians 10.6.md

 ---

-and being in readiness to avenge all disobedience, when your obedience shall be made full.
+and being in readiness to avenge all disobedience, when your obedience will be made full.